The Melbourne Cup

 '…and here comes Kiwi out of the blue!'

-The Melbourne Cup is New Zealand's single biggest betting event.
+The Melbourne Cup is New Zealand’s single biggest betting event.
 For many Kiwis it is their once-a-year trip to the TAB.
-It is the TAB’s biggest betting race of the year – with about 4.5 times more bets placed on it than on the next biggest race, the NZ Trotting Cup.
-In 2010 Kiwi punters invested $8.73 million on the race - the highest total ever.
-The TAB estimated that 10% of the New Zealand population had a bet on the race but the real number would be considerably higher given the number of workplaces throughout the country that run sweepstakes on the big race.
-Here people with little or no racing knowledge will enter the draw and then crowd around a television with their workmates to watch ‘the great race’.
+It is the TAB’s biggest betting race of the year – about 4.5 times as many bets are placed on it as on the next biggest race, the New Zealand Trotting Cup.
+In 2013 Kiwi punters invested $9.3 million on the race - the highest total ever.
+The TAB estimates that 10% of the New Zealand population have a bet on the race, but many more buy tickets in one of the numerous workplace sweepstakes.
+People with little or no racing knowledge enter the draw and then crowd around a television with their workmates to watch ‘the great race’.

 One of the reasons the Melbourne Cup has become such an ingrained part of New Zealand culture is the great success our horses have enjoyed in the race.
-Since its inception in 1861, 41 New Zealand-bred horses have won the Melbourne Cup while New Zealand-bred horses have won 28 of the past 50 Melbourne Cup races.
+Since its inception in 1861, 41 New Zealand-bred horses have won the Melbourne Cup.
+New Zealand-bred horses won 33 of the 55 Cups contested between 1947 and 2001.

 Some famous NZ winners